Organisational Change Readiness Assessment

 Embed experimentation in the everyday

 When continuous improvement is embedded in everyday activities, change becomes second nature and is no longer something alien.
 Change is often perceived as something to avoid or to be feared because it is the unknown.
-When change becomes the norm in an organisation, we become more comfortable with it.
+When change becomes the norm in an organisation, people become more comfortable with it.
 However, frequent change should generally be incremental, so that it is manageable for everyone involved.
 If too many big-scale changes are introduced it can be stressful and unsettling, and this can lead to a yearning for the stability of lengthy periods without change.

 Reward success and celebrate the learnings from failure